-- c.
-PEDIATRICS See SOPs for normal and abnormal values - d.
+- d.
 Chest/abdominal pain with positive assessment findings or GI bleeding - 4.
 ALS care should never be discontinued once initiated unless a decisional patient refuses further intervention, they are given full disclosure of risk, a Refusal of Service has been appropriately executed, the patient's wishes are shared with OLMC while on the scene, and a physician or his/her designee grants permission to discontinue care. - 5.
-If a patient has required any continuous monitoring during transport (ECG, SpO2, EtCO2 or capnography), or any other continuous interventions while under EMS care (CPR, oxygen, assisted ventilations, etc.), those assessments and/or interventions shall continue until responsibility for the patient is transferred to ED personnel unless specially authorized to stop by OLMC.
-They shall not be discontinued in the ambulance for transfer into the hospital. - If scene, patient and/or rescuer safety is questionable or if EMS personnel are confronted with an uncooperative patient, the requirements to initiate BLS or ALS care at point of patient contact or during transport may be waived in favor of assuring that safety is protected and the patient is transported to an appropriate facility.
+If a patient has required any continuous monitoring during transport (ECG, SpO2, EtCO2), or any other continuous interventions while under EMS care (CPR, oxygen, assisted ventilations, etc.), those assessments and/or interventions shall continue until responsibility for the patient is transferred to ED personnel unless specially authorized to stop by OLMC.
+They shall not be discontinued in the ambulance for transfer into the hospital. - 6.
+If scene, patient and/or rescuer safety is questionable or if EMS personnel are confronted with an uncooperative patient, the requirements to initiate BLS or ALS care at point of patient contact or during transport may be waived in favor of assuring that safety is protected and the patient is transported to an appropriate facility.
 Contact OLMC to discuss the situation prior to leaving the scene.
 Clearly document the circumstances leading to an abbreviation of customary practice.